kirchhausenlab/TKLabWIKI/content/docs/Our_Compute_Capabilities/computation.md

 | /nfs/datasync4                       | CLSB     | 336 TB                                | LLSM/AO-LLSM Backup from 04-22          |
 | /nfs/datasync5                       | CLSB     | 336 TB                                | LLSM/AO-LLSM Backup from 04-22          |
 | /nfs/datasync6                       | CLSB     | 336 TB                                | LLSM/AO-LLSM Backup from 04-22          |

+## Software Package

+The software can be found in the folder /nfs/scratch/Gokul/GU_Repository, and on our GitHub (also available at this link https://github.com/francois-a/llsmtools).
+All software runs under Matlab, unless stated otherwise.